How Does Sleep Apnea Related to Dental Health?

 Whether it’s from the damage from grinding or just from breathing through your mouth and drying it out so that the protective layer of saliva is not there to protect your teeth, people with sleep apnea are more prone to cavities.

 Leaving sleep apnea untreated can lead to several health complications, including dental health.
 If you believe you may be suffering from sleep apnea or UARS, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a board-certified sleep specialist in CT, who is known for diagnosing and treating all kinds of sleep disorders.
-Call (203) 653-3519 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.